 Historic New Light Baptist Church

-One hundred forty-eight years of missionary endeavors are hereby presented in the history of New Light Baptist Church.
+One hundred fifty-two years of missionary endeavors are hereby presented in the history of New Light Baptist Church.
 New Light Baptist Church was organized on November 25, 1870, under a brush arbor on Garden Street, now known as South Alamo Street.
 The Church was organized with the following persons:

 Rev. Caliph Whitley, Pastor